Getting the app

 Music begins syncing when you launch the Rdio app, and it will run until fully synced or until you exit the app.

-Under Settings, you can choose to sync automatically over WiFi Only, or both cellular data or WiFi.
+Under Settings, you can choose to sync automatically over WiFi Only if you don't have an unlimited data plan.
 If you’d rather disable automatic syncing completely, select Never—syncing will only occur when you manually tap the Sync button.

 Under Sync, you can manually start syncing (or view sync progress).
 Tap the button on the bottom of the screen to pause or resume syncing.
 An icon will appear in the phone’s header when the phone is syncing.

-You can!
-However, you should only use this feature only if you have a device where the app is not automatically storing to your SD card, you can change the location as described here.
+If you have a device where the app is not automatically storing to your SD card, you can change the location as described here.